jays-codes/ud-microservices-springboot/README.md

 Jay's proj repo for Microservices with SpringBoot, Docker, Kubernetes training (conducted by M. Reddy - udemy) List below ARE NOT NOTES.
 They are topics covered as of latest.

-folder: gh-config
+repo: gh-config-demo
+- modified app.yml for cloud.config.server.git entries
-- external github folder hosting yml property files used by microservices
+- external github repo hosting yml property files used by microservices

 proj: configserver (springboot 3.2.5 : jdk21, mvn, jar | Config Server, spring boot actuator)
 - read property ymls from external folder